Radware/DP_Health_AWS/README.md

 <b>Note:</b> In order to use endpoints, DNS resolution and DNS hostname resolution must be enabled in the VPC.<br>
 Create two endpoints:
-1. com.amazonaws.us-east-2.ec2 - for the EC2 related operations
+1. com.amazonaws.REGION.ec2 - for the EC2 related operations
-2. com.amazonaws.us-east-2.monitoring - for posting metric data into CloudWatch
+2. com.amazonaws.REGION.monitoring - for posting metric data into CloudWatch

 Each endpoint should be attached to the Lambda VPC and a security group allows Lambda to send the APIs .